-After the client is notified of pending notifications by any of the methods described in section 3.2.5.5 the client calls the EcDoRpcExt2 method, as described in [MS-OXCRPC] section 3.1.4.2, to retrieve the notification details.
-In response to the EcDoRpcExt2 method, the client receives a RopNotify ROP response (section 2.2.1.4.1).
+After the client is notified of pending notifications by any of the methods described in section 3.2.5.5 the client calls the EcDoRpcExt2 method, as described in [MS-OXCRPC] section 3.1.4.2, or sends an Execute request type<24>, as specified in [MS-OXCMAPIHTTP] section 2.2.4.2, to retrieve the notification details.
+In response to the EcDoRpcExt2 method or the Execute request, the client receives a RopNotify ROP response (section 2.2.1.4.1).